paskalian/WID_LoadLibrary/README.md

             break;

         // Caused most likely because CONTAINING_RECORD macro was used, I have no idea what's going on.
-        // Might also be because the LDRP_LOAD_CONTEXT structure isn't fully documented and the version I use might not align.
-Does it's job though. if ((DWORD)LoadContext->WorkQueueListEntry.Flink[9].Blink[3].Blink)
+        // Also the structure used (LDRP_LOAD_CONTEXT) isn't documented, that's what I've got out of it so far. if ((DWORD)LoadContext->WorkQueueListEntry.Flink[9].Blink[3].Blink)
         {
             Status = LdrpSnapModule(LoadContext);